-- 3. Remove the hot baking sheet from the oven and, using a wide spatula, very carefully transfer the 3 stacks of topped bread to the baking sheet, buttered side down.
+- Remove the hot baking sheet from the oven and, using a wide spatula, very carefully move the 3 stacks of topped bread to the baking sheet, buttered side down.
 Bake until the cheeses start to melt and the fillings are warmed through, 3 to 4 minutes.

-- 5. Using a wide spatula, transfer the 3 stacks of topped bread to the hot skillet, still buttered side down.
+- Using a wide spatula, move the 3 stacks of topped bread to the hot skillet, still buttered side down.
 Cook until the bottoms are nicely browned, about 2 minutes.
-Transfer to a clean cutting board.
+Move to a clean cutting board.

 - Very carefully place the Swiss-jalapeño stack of bread, bread side down, on top of the piece with turkey and bacon, then carefully turn over the Colby Jack–ham piece and place it, bread side up, on top of the sandwich.
 Cut the sandwich into quarters and serve immediately.

 I’m loving this grilled cheese sandwich.
 It’s very labor-intensive, but it tastes like my favorite club sandwich and a grilled cheese all rolled into one.

 I started by making the pickled onions in the morning.
 1 medium onion yielded 1 cup thin slices, and only a little bit was used to make the sandwich, so I have lots left over for later.
 They were tangy and mellow with a nice hint of spice.
 I’m already planning what I can have them on next.
 There are a lot of steps and ingredients for the sandwich, but the result is worth the effort.
 We liked that there was only a bit of this and that in the sandwich, not too much of anything.